-Bacteria in the tank being killed by the addition of chemicals or other substances, which means your wastewater is not being treated properly.
+- Bacteria in the tank being killed by the addition of chemicals or other substances, which means your wastewater is not being treated properly. - Increase in the number of people using the household, which overloads the bacteria in the system.

-- Use biodegradable products suitable for onsite wastewater systems (refer to the guide for alternative products included in this booklet. - Minimise the use of chemicals including shampoo and household cleaners.
+- Use biodegradable products suitable for onsite wastewater systems (refer to the guide for alternative products included in this booklet. - Minimise the use of chemicals including shampoo and household cleaners. - Reduce the amount of water you use in the house.